RustPython/RustPython/README.md

 cd wasm
 ```

+For testing on a development server, you can run the `build.sh` script.
+For release build which generates files for deploying to a HTTP server, run `release.sh`.

+If you don't want to use the above scripts, you can do it manually as follows:

-From here run the build.
+Run the build.
 This can take several minutes depending on the machine.

 ```
 wasm-pack build